Importance of Therapy Discharge Summaries

 5. Seek Peer Review (if applicable)

-If your practice has a policy for peer review, consider having a colleague review the discharge summary for completeness and compliance before finalizing it.
+If applicable, have a colleague review the discharge summary for completeness and compliance before finalizing it.

 6. Finalize and Distribute

-Once everything is in order, finalize the document.
-Ensure that it is distributed to relevant parties, including the client, any follow-up providers, and maintaining a copy in the client’s medical record.
+Once the document is complete, ensure it is distributed to relevant parties, including the client and any follow-up providers, while keeping a copy in the client’s medical record.

-To enhance the quality of discharge summaries, watch out for these common pitfalls:
+To enhance the quality of discharge summaries, be mindful of these common pitfalls:

-- Vagueness: Avoid ambiguous language; be specific about the client’s progress and future needs.
+- Vagueness: Use specific language regarding the client’s progress and future needs.

-- Omitting Key Information: Ensure all necessary details are included to provide a full picture.
+- Omitting Key Information: Include all necessary details to provide a complete picture.

-- Non-compliance: Failing to follow HIPAA and other regulatory guidelines can lead to legal issues.
+- Non-compliance: Adhere to HIPAA and other regulatory guidelines to avoid legal issues.

-- Inconsistent Terminology: Use consistent terminology to avoid confusion among different providers.
+- Inconsistent Terminology: Utilize consistent terminology to minimize confusion among providers.

 Consider a client, Jane Doe, who has been in therapy for six months for anxiety and depression.
-Her discharge summary might include:
+Her discharge summary may include:

 - Client Information: Jane Doe, DOB: 01/01/1980, Contact: (555) 555-5555